softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 **Note**: After pasting you'll want to use Visual Studio to auto-format the XML to make it easier to read.

+You should build again to ensure Visual Studio has picked up the external changes.

+## Add Classes

+For these next steps, you may wish to refer to an example.
+The [Roku bif plugin](https://github.com/MediaBrowser/roku-bif) is a good example.

 3. Create a class called PluginConfiguration, and have it inherit from MediaBrowser.Model.Plugins.BasePluginConfiguration.

 4. Create a class called Plugin, and have it inherit from MediaBrowser.Common.Plugins.BasePlugin&lt;T&gt;, where T is the name of the PluginConfiguration class you just created.
 You will need to implement its constructor like so: